Vaccine passports during the COVID-19 pandemic: Digital privacy

 A security vulnerability in the app used by New Jersey and Utah briefly made it possible to request the QR codes of other users, containing encoded name, date of birth, and vaccination history information.
 On 24 September 2021, Saskatchewan Health Authority stated that digital vaccine records obtained in the province between 19 and 24 September may have accidentally contained the wrong QR code for the specific user.

 Natural immunity

 People may acquire a degree of natural immunity from SARS-CoV-2 when they are exposed to the live virus, and develop a primary immune response which produces antibodies that can recognize specific variants.
-As of May 2021, the WHO reported that more than 90% of individuals established recognizable antibodies within four weeks after an infection.
-For most people, these detectable antibodies roughly stay for at least 6–8 months.
+By May 2021, the WHO reported that more than 90% of individuals established recognizable antibodies within four weeks after an infection.
+For most people, these detectable antibodies roughly stayed for at least 6–8 months.
 However, antibodies may not guarantee immunity from novel variants and mutations of SARS-CoV-2.
-The uncertainty of the science behind immunity to SARS-CoV-2 has raised issues over their applicability within passport frameworks.
+The uncertainty of the science behind immunity to SARS-CoV-2 raised issues over their applicability within passport frameworks.

-It has been argued that the primary difference is that vaccination certificates such as the Carte Jaune incentivize individuals to obtain vaccination against a disease, while immunity passports incentivize individuals to get infected with and recover from a disease.
+It was also argued that the primary difference was that vaccination certificates such as the Carte Jaune incentivized individuals to obtain vaccination against a disease, while immunity passports incentivized individuals to get infected with and recover from a disease.